cameronmcefee/plax/readme.md

 `useTransform` &mdash; **boolean:** *(optional)* defaults - true.
 When supported translate3d will be used rather than `top` and `left`*

-`plaxActivityTargetFixedPos` &mdash; **boolean:** *(optional)* defaults - false.
-When your layers are fixed, or contained in a fixed element.
-Maintains their response to mouse movement following page scroll*

 ### enable()